Payroll Information for Mechanical Engineering Graduate Staff

 Direct Deposit – Purdue requires that you sign up for direct deposit of salary.
 If you do not have a bank account set up, you will need to get an account established and complete the banking information in Employee Self Service as soon as possible.
 When direct deposit is not on file, a paper check will be cut and held at Hovde Hall, Room 5 for two weeks and then will be put in US postal mail to the address on file if it is not picked up.

 Non-exempt positions, graduate staff appointments, resident assistants and fellows are paid biweekly.
-The biweekly pay period starts on Sunday and ends 14 days later on a Monday.
+The biweekly pay period starts on Sunday and ends 14 days later on a Monday (here's the biweekly payroll calendar).
 Faculty and staff exempt positions are paid monthly.
 Their pay period starts with the first of the month and ends on the last day.
+All students with fellowship, research assistantship, and teaching assistantship positions must review their payment information every paycheck.

 If at any time your support changes, including if it ends, please notify email@example.com immediately of the change to avoid being paid incorrectly or not at all.